mak-aravind/mak-obsidian-missionOneDoubleO/missionOneDoubleO/Frappe/notes/Dependencies.md

 			- [ ] flow through:
 				1. Evaluate ERPNext --->
 				2. Adopt ERPNext for in-house --->
-				3. Ideate a basic [NEEDY] application to develop.
+				3. Idea-ate a basic [NEEDY] application to develop.
 			- [ ] Follow up:
-				- [ ]  If roadmap confirmed prepare the Gantt chart with tentative timelines for Biz road map.
+				- [ ]  If road map confirmed prepare the Gantt chart with tentative timelines for Biz road map.
 [Mohan/Hari todo]
 		- [ ] Technology road map [explain why](https://github.com/frappe/erpnext)  [backtracking](https://github.com/frappe/frappe_docker) is the best approach
 			- [ ] flow through:
 				1. Install dockerized "open project" locally --->
-				2. Quickly evalute open project ---> [Mark this project as potential cababilty to set right the delivery process??] -----> [[Dev-And-Release-Process]]
+				2. Quickly evaluate open project ---> [Mark this project as potential capability to set right the delivery process??] -----> [[Dev-And-Release-Process]]
-				3. Follow the same strategy to run the containerised ERPNext ---> [if biz satisfied go to setp 4].
+				3. Follow the same strategy to run the containerized ERPNext ---> [if biz satisfied go to setp 4].
 				4. Install Frappe --->
 				5. Build a basic [NEEDY] application on Frappe --->
 				6. With the understanding of application we built on Frappe, implement the existing ERPNext as local version --->
-				7. Dockerize the application --->
+				7. Containerize local code base as application --->
 				8. Integrate an existing extension with ERPNext to bring in added-potential-value [payment gateway].
 				9. Orchestrate the dockerized application using k8s for 12 factor app.--->[[zzz-Outset-Frappe-Bench]]
 			- [ ] Follow up: